PiSugar/pisugar-doc/docs/product-wiki/battery/pisugar3/pisugar-3-series.md

 ## Core Features

-### **Full functions UPS**
+### Full Functions UPS

 PiSugar 3 has full UPS functions and can set up multiple awakening methods to meet various unique project needs.

 PiSugar 3 keeps running/working when external power is connecting or disconnecting to avoid data loss.
 PiSugar 3 can infer whether the external power supply is powered, whether the external power supply is disconnected, and also the battery voltage status through the data interface.
 Users can determine if they need to actively shut down for data protection and can set the device to automatically turn on when the external power supply is restored.
 With the combination of the above functions, the device can keep running as long as possible on the premise of safety.

-### **OTA firmware upgrade**
+### OTA Firmware Upgrade

-A new design based on the feedback of PiSugar2, using independent MCU control to achieve communication and functions.
-The device firmware can be upgraded without any additional equipment.
-Only with a simple demand, firmware upgrades can be achieved through Raspberry Pi, letting the device get new features at any time.
+PiSugar3 uses independent MCU control to achieve communication and functions.
+Only with a simple command, firmware upgrades can be achieved through Raspberry Pi, letting the device get the latest features.

 You can use following command to update the firmware of PiSugar3 (lastest:1.3.4):